mgreenhough/PTT/Docs/InterfaceSpec.md

           - Serial activity counter, size small
       - GUI updates should be maintained at a user-friendly rate (10-30 Hz per channel) or be averaged so as to appear smooth.
       - A button to access calibration/recalibration should be obviously located and labeled.

-    ### **PTT**
-      - When the MODE SWITCH is moved to RUN, the device will simply wait for the user to press the PTT button.
-      - Upon receiving the PTT action, the device will use the pins saved under the current profile to either:
-      - If "traditional Handpiece” was selected in the LEARN procedure, the PTT pin saved under the current profile will be grounded through the ULN2803 until the user releases the PTT button.
-      - If “Remote Handpiece" was selected in the LEARN procedure, the “TXstart” serial command saved under the current profile will be transmitted on the RX pin.
-When the user releases the PTT button the “TXstop” serial command saved under the current profile will be transmitted on the RX pin.